docpad/docpad/CONTRIBUTING.md

 ## Support

-To get support:

-- For bug reports only, use our [GitHub Issue Tracker](https://github.com/bevry/docpad/issues)
+- For bug reports relating to the core, use our [GitHub Issue Tracker](https://github.com/bevry/docpad/issues)
+- For bug reports relating to plugins, use their GitHub Issue Tracker
+	- You can find the link by going to the plugin's page, then looking for the "Issues" button
 - With your bug reports, be sure to specify:
 		- Your docpad version `docpad --version`
 		- Your node version `node --version`
 		- Your npm version `npm --version`